stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 05 - Means-ends Analysis.md

 _Using means-ends analysis, which move will be chosen_?

 D can move on top of the Table (difference of 2), since this is the shortest path (lowest difference of the three paths).

+### Block Problem IV Quiz

+_How many possible next states are there?
+How many of those states reduce the difference to the goal_?

+There are seven possible states and only one of them can reduce the difference